2025 United States federal government shutdown: Negotiations

 The first major negotiation occurred on the Senate floor on October 1, during a third vote to end the shutdown.
 Senators discussed shortening the length of the Republican-planned continuing resolution to use that time to come to a more significant agreement.
 No agreement was made.
 Senators of both parties called the preliminary negotiation a "productive discussion".

-Following this, there were very few public negotiations.
+After that, there were very few public negotiations.
 On October 21, President Trump and Senate Republican leadership met at the White House, with Trump saying they would not "be extorted on this crazy plot of theirs".
 Trump also told Senate Democratic leader Chuck Schumer and House Democratic leader Hakeem Jeffries he would meet with them only after the shutdown ended.

 On October 23, the Senate voted on competing bills to pay troops and federal employees.
 Republican Senator Ron Johnson introduced the Shutdown Fairness Act, which would provide pay for troops and "excepted employees" during the shutdown.
 Senator Chris Van Hollen introduced a similar bill that would cover pay for all federal employees.
 Johnson's bill received 54 votes, failing to meet the 60-vote filibuster threshold.

 On October 31, on Truth Social, President Trump called for Republicans to end the Senate filibuster, which requires 60 out of 100 senators to approve legislation, in an effort to end the shutdown.
+Democrats also increasingly faced pressure to identify a path to reopening the government while continuing to negotiate policy demands.

-On November 6, Senator John Kennedy introduced two bills that would prevent members of the U.S. Congress from getting paid during a government shutdown.
-His proposals came as the current shutdown was on track to potentially becoming the longest in U.S. history, leading to federal workers missing out on paychecks.
+On November 6, Senator John Kennedy introduced two bills that would prevent members of Congress from getting paid during a government shutdown.
+His proposals came as the current shutdown was on track to become the longest in U.S. history, leading to federal workers missing paychecks.
 On November 7, Senate Democratic leadership made an offer to reopen the government in exchange for maintaining Affordable Care Act subsidies for a year.
 Senate Republicans rejected the offer.